-There is a formula (of sorts) to novel-writing, but that formula should always be framed in terms of principles, and not concretes.
+There is a formula (of sorts) to storytelling, but that formula should always be framed in terms of principles, and not concretes.

 By concretes, I’m referring to these interminable lists of specifics we so often see, which when it comes to story-writing tell us what to do and what not to do but never give us the principle behind the concretes.